 For those whose daily life is busy and noisy, Yogananda advised giving special attention to meditation on holidays.

 However, Yogananda also encouraged that if a person “makes a super effort of will, he can concentrate in spite of all noise.”

 It really helps if you are not meditating on a full stomach which tends to encourage sleepiness during meditation.
 It is best to wait for an hour or more after a meal.
 But if you have no other time to meditate, doing meditation under less than ideal circumstances is much better than skipping meditation.
 Other good times to meditate are before your midday meal, late afternoon/early evening, before your evening meal, and before bed, as long as you are not too sleepy to meditate at that time.

-Many blessings on your meditation practice.
+Many blessings on your meditation practice, Abhijit.
 Would you like to learn more about meditation as taught by Paramhansa Yogananda?
-There are a number of ways to learn from Ananda India.
+There are a number of ways to learn in your location from Ananda India.
 I recommend the “Learn to Meditate” and “Deepen Your Meditation” programs.

 Ananda Course in Meditation

 A 10-week online course with in-depth instruction in scientific meditation techniques that bring more peace, deeper relaxation, and focused concentration to every area of your life.Learn more